-- A cover letter stating the purpose of research and desired dates of stay (not to exceed one year) in the United States.
+- Cover letter stating the purpose of research and desired dates of stay (not to exceed one year) in the United States.
 The statement of research should clearly indicate how research at Columbia Business School is critical to the outcome of the applicant's proposal.

-International visiting scholars from countries that do not participate in the Visa Waiver Program (VWP) and those scholars from VWP countries that will be in residence for over 90 days will require a J-1 visa.
 Federal regulations require that the applicant for J-1 status meets the health insurance requirements of the Exchange Visitor Program while in the United States and that the applicant has sufficient funds for the period of stay at Columbia.
-The current minimum funding requirement is $2400 per month.
+The current minimum funding requirement is $2800 per month.
 More detailed information can be found in the Scholars' FAQ.

-If applying for a visa, the scholar must submit additional documentation required for the university to issue the DS-2019 form to support the J-1 application.
+If applying for a J-1 visa, the scholar must submit additional documentation required for the university to issue the DS-2019 form to support the J-1 application.
 The Chazen Institute will provide the applicant with information about these required materials.
-Visiting scholars are responsible for covering a university-mandated $300 fee to the ISSO, which is charged when the university prepares the scholar’s DS-2019 form, creates the designation, and prepares the email account for the scholar.
+Scholars are responsible for covering a university-mandated $500 fee to the ISSO, which is charged when the university prepares the scholar’s DS-2019 form, creates the designation, and prepares the email account for the scholar.
 This fee does not include visa fees charged by the US government.

-In addition to visa fees and living expenses in New York, there is a mandatory monthly visiting scholar fee, which covers the scholar's university ID, library borrowing privileges, and additional administrative costs.
+In addition to visa fees and living expenses in New York, there is a mandatory monthly scholar fee, which covers the scholar's university ID card, email account, WiFi access, and additional administrative costs.

 The fee structure for visiting scholars is as follows:

 - Practitioner or Corporate-Sponsored Scholar: $450 per month